Brighton & Hove Albion W.F.C.: Top tier status (2018–present)

-Albion's first season in the Women's Super League saw them finish ninth in what was then an 11 team league, finishing 19 points clear of relegated Yeovil Town.
+Albion's first season in the top tier of the Women's Super League saw them finish ninth in what was then an 11 team league, finishing 19 points clear of relegated Yeovil Town.
 Hope Powell's team secured four wins from their 20 league matches, while Ellie Brazil finished as top scorer with four goals.
 Their first WSL win came in a 2–1 home win over Yeovil Town, with Jodie Brett and Victoria Williams getting on the scoresheet.